 - the facts that are given

 - and the precepts or counsels that are given.

 Augustine believed that everything in the universe was created simultaneously by God.
 He is explicit that God did not create over the course of six consecutive 24-hour days.
 He writes, "The sacred writer was able to separate in the time of his narrative what God did not separate in time in His creative act."
 In his view, the six days of creation convey the logical order of and relationship of created things, rather than a passage of time.
 He wrote, "But in the beginning He created all things together and completed the whole in six days, when six times he brought the 'day' which he made before the things which He made, not in a succession of periods of time but in a plan made known according to causes."

 Augustine’s ontology and interpretation of Genesis are thoroughly Platonic.
 He regarded the metaphysical as more real than the physical because it is the realm of the eternal, while this world passes away.
 This is why he believed that the bodies of Adam and Eve were created mortal.
 The Fall meant not the loss of immortality, since the soul is eternal, but the loss of enjoyment of God.

 The Manichees and pagans mocked the Genesis creation stories.
 St. Augustine met their challenge by asking a fundamental question: “Why did God create?”
-The whole of the Bible addresses that question and reminds us that God created time.
-God, being without beginning or end, is the One who calls the shots.
+The whole of the Bible addresses that question and reminds us that God created time, space and all that exists, both visible and invisible.
+God, being without beginning or end, calls the shots.
 The Bible is God’s story, like it or not, accept it or not.
 Whatever one decides, it is wise to remember who the real Author is.